-- Code of Ethics – applicable to all Sopra Steria Recruitment and Sopra Steria employees including in India, the Code of Ethics describes our commitment to the 10 principles of the UN Global Compact, including fighting against child labour and exploitation, forced labour or any form of compulsory labour.
+- Code of Ethics describes our commitment to the 10 principles of the UN Global Compact, including fighting against child labour and exploitation, forced labour or any form of compulsory labour.

-- Sustainability Policy – applicable to all Sopra Steria Recruitment employees, this policy commits the Company to preventing slavery explicitly.
+- Sustainability Policy – applicable to all employees of Sopra Steria Recruitment Limited, this policy explicitly commits the company to preventing slavery.
 It also requires us to uphold human and labour rights.

-- Business Integrity Policy – it is important to Sopra Steria Recruitment that any fraud, misconduct or wrongdoing by workers or officers of the Company which would threaten the integrity of the business, including any circumstances that may give rise to an enhanced risk of slavery or human trafficking, is reported and properly dealt with.
-The Company encourages all individuals to raise any concerns that they may have about the conduct of others in their business dealings on behalf of the Company or about the way in which the business is run using the procedures outlined in this policy.
+- Business Integrity Policy – it is important to Sopra Steria Recruitment Limited that any fraud, misconduct or wrongdoing by workers or officers of the Company that would threaten the integrity of the business, including any actions that might raise the risk of slavery or human trafficking, is reported and properly dealt with.
+The Company encourages all employees to raise any concerns that they may have about the conduct of others in their business dealings on behalf of the Company or about the way in which the business is run using the procedures outlined in this policy.

-- Policy for Recruitment/Engaging workers – Sopra Steria Recruitment uses only specified, reputable employment agencies to source labour where required and always verifies the practices of any new agency it is using before accepting workers from that agency.
-In the UK, a requirement to comply with the Modern Slavery Act 2015 will be contained in our updated Agency contracts and existing suppliers will be required to comply on renewal.
+- Policy for Recruitment/Agency workers – Sopra Steria Recruitment Limited uses only specified, reputable employment agencies to source labour and always verifies the practices of any new agency before accepting workers from that agency.
+In the UK, a requirement to comply with the Modern Slavery Act 2015 is contained in our updated Agency contracts and existing suppliers are required to comply on renewal.

-The prevention of modern slavery and promotion of human rights is largely achieved by adherence with relevant employment legislation.
-Sopra Steria Recruitment has a responsibility to ensure that our employees are not being exploited, that they are safe at work and that relevant employment, health and safety and human rights laws are adhered to.
-A suspected case of slavery or human trafficking within the Company’s own operations should be raised using the procedures outlined in the Business Integrity Policy.
+Adherence to relevant employment legislation promotes human rights and largely prevents modern slavery.
+Sopra Steria Recruitment has a responsibility to ensure that workers are not being exploited, that they are safe at work and that relevant employment, health and safety and human rights laws are adhered to.

-Due Diligence: The following steps are undertaken to ensure there is no slavery or human trafficking within our own operations:
+Due Diligence: Sopra Steria Recruitment takes the following steps to ensure there is no slavery or human trafficking within its own operations: